 Make sure to check our filing checklist for all of the documents you might need to submit.

 The City needs two hard copies of your documents — one signed original and one copy.
 We also need one electronic copy, which you can sent to us by email or a Cloud link.

 Prepare for City and state fees

 You need to pay a fee when you submit your application to our commission.
-Our fees are:
+Our fees for projects submitted under the Wetlands Protection Act are:

 - $25 for projects that cost $1,000 or less

 - $50 for projects that cost between $1,000 - $50,000